Are you sick and tired of playing generic piano chords?

 – If you this lesson has helped you please leave a comment below and share it with your friends!

-- If you are new here be sure to subscribe to the free jazz lessons email list (right below this article or on the top left) to receive all the latest and greatest articles right in your inbox.
+– If you are new here be sure to subscribe to the free jazz lessons email list (on the sidebar of this site) to receive all the latest and greatest articles right in your inbox.

 – You’ll be joining the fastest growing jazz education community on the internet!